From Light-Cone to Supersonic Propagation of Correlations by Competing Short- and Long-Range Couplings

-\emph{Key ingredients for the supersonic propagation:} To highlight the required ingredients for competition between the light-cone and distance-independent spreading of the correlations, we show in Fig.~\ref{fig:dissipation}(b) results obtained employing a mean-field description of the cavity field.
-Within this approach the cavity mode is modeled by a time-dependent classical field coupled to the mean value $\langle\hat{\Delta}\rangle$ \cite{supp}.
-We observe that in this simplified approach we cannot recover the evolution shown in Fig.~\ref{fig:dissipation}(a).
-Whereas the light-cone like evolution is evident also in Fig.~\ref{fig:dissipation}(b), the distance-independent spreading of correlations is absent.
-As the cavity field couples solely to the mean value $\langle \hat{\Delta}\rangle$ it looses the ability to transport and create fluctuations.
-However, by including stochastic noise arising from photon losses in the evolution of the classical field we recover a distance-independent propagation, albeit with a reduced contribution than in Fig.~\ref{fig:dissipation}(a) \cite{supp}.
-Thus, the fluctuations of the cavity field are of crucial importance.
+\emph{Key ingredients for the supersonic propagation:} Our results show the presence of the supersonic propagation for global coupling to the cavity and atom-only global interactions.
+Thus, we aim to identify the underlying carrier of the correlations, using different approximations to highlight the required ingredients.
+In Fig.~\ref{fig:dissipation}(b) we show results obtained employing a mean-field description of the cavity field, for which the cavity mode is modeled by a time-dependent classical field coupled to the mean value $\langle\hat{\Delta}\rangle$ \cite{supp}.
+In this mean-field approach we can only recover the light-cone evolution while the distance-independent spreading of correlations is absent [see Fig.~\ref{fig:dissipation}(b)].
+This is due to the inability of the cavity in the mean-field description to transport and create fluctuations.
+Note that also in the minimal model, Eq.~\eqref{eq:scaling}, the amplitude of the supersonic spreading would vanish in the mean-field approximation.
+Thus, we identify fluctuations, which can have different origins, as the carriers of the supersonic correlations.
+One source of fluctuations in the cavity field is the stochastic noise arising from photon losses.
+By including such a term in the mean-field description, which translates to a correlated noise in the atomic evolution, we recover a distance-independent propagation, albeit with a reduced contribution than in Fig.~\ref{fig:dissipation}(a) \cite{supp}.

-\emph{Spreading of correlations at higher fillings and two-dimensions:} In order to obtain a simplified description which captures the ability of the cavity field to transport density fluctuations, we employ the truncated Wigner approximation (TWA).
+To analyze the role of the fluctuations arising in the atoms-cavity coupling we employ the truncated Wigner approximation (TWA).
 In the TWA the cavity field and each atomic site is described as a complex stochastic classical field \cite{GardinerFudge2002, supp} and it has been previously shown to describe light-cone spreading of correlations in Bose-Hubbard models~\cite{NagaoDanshita2019}.
-This approach allows us to extend our tMPS results to regimes of high atomic occupancies and to higher dimensions.
+For the 1D case at high filling, we show in Fig.~\ref{fig:dissipation}(c) the TWA results, for an initial state with a staggered atomic occupation alternating between $n\!=\!10$ and $n\!=\!11$ \cite{supp}.
+We highlight that the qualitative behavior is the same as discussed in Fig.~\ref{fig:lightcone}(e) for the tMPS results: at short times light-cone spreading of the correlations occurs, followed by a distance-independent rise of correlations at large distances.
+Thus, the fluctuations of the global coupling through the cavity field determine the supersonic spreading.